-The following early interventions are available to all students demonstrating learning difficulties, whether identified through the IPRC process or not.
+The following early interventions are available to all students demonstrating learning strengths and needs, whether identified through the IPRC process or not.
 These strategies are typically discussed with parents/guardians and appropriate school or system level staff prior to implementing them in the classroom.

 - All primary teachers use a variety of strategies to teach phonemic development, phonological awareness, word recognition, decoding and comprehension; - Special Education Resource Teachers may work directly with students who present with a learning need.
-With the assistance from other Board resource staff, the classroom teacher may also develop programs and strategies that benefit both identified students in the classroom as well as the class as a whole; - Program differentiation and classroom accommodations are developed for students as required; - In very unique situations, grade/subject acceleration and retention may be considered for a student as appropriate; - The Professional Services Consultation Team (PSC) is a multi-disciplinary service for staff supporting students who are experiencing challenges associated with complex social/emotional, behavioural and/or learning needs; - Behaviour Intervention Plans and/or Safety Plans may be developed for students as required.
+With the assistance from other school board resource staff, the classroom teacher may also develop programs and strategies that benefit both identified students in the classroom as well as the class as a whole; - Program differentiation and classroom accommodations are developed for students as required; - The Professional Services Consultation Team (PSC) is a multi-disciplinary service for staff supporting students who are experiencing challenges associated with complex social/emotional, behavioural and/or learning needs; - Behaviour Intervention Plans and/or Safety Plans may be developed for students as required.
 Support for the development of such plans is provided by area Special Education Services staff.